Spatially explicit models for inference about density in unmarked or partially marked populations: Applications

 \subsection{Point count data}

-To apply our model to data collected in the field, we designed a point count study of the northern parula ({\it Parula americana}), a Neotropical-Nearctic migratory passerine.
-This species defends well-defined territories during the breeding season \citep{Moldenhaer_NOPAbna}, and thus our modeling effort was focused on estimating the number and location of territory centers.
-Points were located on a 50-m grid to ensure spatial correlation.
-This small grid spacing contrasts with the conventional practice of spacing points by $>$ 200 m to obtain \emph{i.i.d.} counts.
-Figure~\ref{fig:nopaDat} depicts the spatially-correlated counts ($n_{r.}$) from the 105 point count locations surveyed three times each during June 2006 at the Patuxent Wildlife Research Center in Laurel Maryland, USA.
-A total of 226 detections were made with a maximum count of 4 during a single survey.
-At 38 points, no warblers were detected.
+We applied our model to point count data collected on the northern parula (\textit{Parula americana}), a migratory passerine.
+This species maintains well-defined home ranges during the breeding season [\citet{MoldenhaerNOPAbna}], and thus our modeling effort was focused on estimating the number and location of home range centers.
+Points were located on a 50 m grid, which ensured spatial correlation since home ranges typically have $>$50 m radii and because their song can be heard from distance $>$50 m [\citet{MoldenhaerNOPAbna}].
+This small grid spacing contrasts with the conventional practice of spacing points by $>$200 m to obtain i.i.d. counts.
+Figure \ref{fignopaDat} depicts the spatially correlated counts ($n_{r\cdot}$) from the 105 point count locations surveyed three times each during June 2006 at the Patuxent Wildlife Research Center in Laurel Maryland, USA.
+A~total of 226 detections were made with a maximum count of 4 during a single survey.
+At 38 points, no Parulas were detected.
 All but one of the detections were of singing males, and this one observation was not included in the analysis.

-In our analysis of the parula data, we defined the point process state-space by buffering the grid of point count locations by 250 m and used $M=300$.
-We simulated posterior distributions using three Markov chains, each consisting of 300000 iterations after discarding the initial 10000 draws.
-Convergence was satisfactory, as indicated by an $\hat{R}$ statistic of $<$ 1.02 \citep{gelmanRubin92}.
+In our analysis of the Parula data, we defined the point process state-space by buffering the grid of point count locations by 250 m and used $M=300$ for data augmentation.
+We simulated posterior distributions using three Markov chains, each consisting of 300,000 iterations after discarding the initial 10,000 draws.
+Convergence was indicated by visual inspections of the Markov chain histories, and by $\hat{R}$ statistics [\citet{gelmanRubin92}] $<$1.1 for each of the monitored parameters: $\lambda_0$, $\sigma$, and $N$.
+The history plots are available in the supplementary material [\citet{ChaRoy13}].